-Rock Island and The Quad Cities
+Rock Island and the Quad Cities

-Rock Island is part of the Quad Cities, a diverse community of 400,000 people spanning the border between Illinois and Iowa on the Mississippi River.
+Rock Island is one of the Quad Cities, a diverse community of 400,000 people spanning the border between Illinois and Iowa on the Mississippi River.
 Made up of four cities in Iowa and Illinois, the Quad Cities includes Rock Island and Moline in Illinois and Davenport and Bettendorf in Iowa.
 Some people also include East Moline.

 See a full index of places here, or choose your adventure below.

 • Where to stay: Stay in the heart of downtown Moline (and the home of John Deere) at Wyndham on John Deere Commons-Moline (1415 River Drive, Moline, Ill.).
 Even better, it’s walking distance from your first ag-themed destination.

 • Morning: Start the day at John Deere Pavilion (1400 River Drive, Moline), an interactive experience you won’t want to miss.
 Climb on machines, operate simulators and learn about the history of John Deere.